 This classic Ethiopian dish may be served either raw or cooked.
-In our cooked version, sautéed chiles, ginger, and Ethiopian spices perfume the dish.
+In our cooked version, sauteed chiles, ginger, and Ethiopian spices perfume the dish.
 Be sure to serve it warm or at room temperature because when it's cold the flavors become muted.

-1 1/2 lbs. beef tenderloin
+- 1 1⁄2 lb. beef tenderloin

-1/2 cup spiced butter (see recipe for Nit'r Qibe)
+- 1⁄2 cup spiced butter (see recipe for Nit'r Qibe)

-1 small onion, finely chopped
+- 1 small onion, finely chopped

-2 cloves garlic, finely chopped
+- 2 cloves garlic, finely chopped

-1 tbsp. finely chopped serrano chile
+- 1 Tbsp. finely chopped serrano chile

-1 tbsp. finely chopped peeled ginger
+- 1 Tbsp. finely chopped peeled ginger

-1 tbsp.
+- 1 Tbsp.
 Berbere Spice Mix

-Kosher salt and freshly ground black pepper,
+- Kosher salt and freshly ground black pepper, to taste

-Fresh lemon juice, to taste
+- Fresh lemon juice, to taste

-1. Finely mince the beef with a large knife, transfer to a bowl, cover with plastic wrap, and set aside.
+Finely mince the beef with a large knife, transfer to a bowl, cover with plastic wrap, and set aside.

 Melt the spiced butter in a 10" skillet over medium heat.
 Add the onions and cook, stirring frequently, until onions are translucent, about 4 minutes.
 Add the garlic, chile, and ginger and cook, stirring frequently, until soft and aromatic, about 2 minutes.
 Stir in the berbere until well combined, then add the meat and cook, stirring frequently, until just cooked through, about 2 minutes.
 Remove from heat, season with salt and pepper and lemon juice, and serve with Injera.